The best ways to get about and travel sustainably.

 The University has created two private groups within liftshare.com (the UK’s largest car sharing website) specifically for members of staff and students.
 It enables staff and students to search for potential matches and car share more easily.

 The liftshare.com groups are completely FREE to join and use and you don’t even need your own car.
-Many drivers are happy to offer a lift in exchange for a contribution to petrol costs!
+Many drivers are happy to offer a lift in exchange for a contribution to petrol costsStaff sign up Student sign up

-Search the system for a potential car share match and contact them to make arrangements to share.
-If a match is not achieved your journey will be logged and you will be contacted as soon as a potential match is found.
+- Search for a potential car share match.
+If your journey is not matched, it will be logged and you will be notified once a potential match is found.
 Alternatively you can opt to search for a match from the national database.

 If you are not eligible to use the reserved parking facility for car sharers you can still join the private groups within liftshare.com and car share, but you must park elsewhere on campus in accordance with your parking permit.